rm511130/Tanzu-Workshop-TKGI/README.md

 ```

 - Did you notice in the build logs how many layers were used to create the Docker Image of your GoLang factorial program?
-- Execute the following commands, one-by-one, to learn more about your Docker Image:
+- Execute the following commands, one-by-one, to learn more about your Docker Image.
+Pay attention to the layers and how recent they are:

 ```
 docker image inspect fact